Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_01_what_is_database/mat_1.md

 "Exactly," Kuya Miguel smiled.
 "Data Bahandi—your treasure—is safer, faster, and clearer.
 Tomorrow we’ll compare SQL and NoSQL so you can choose the right chest for the right treasure."
 Rhea Joy grinned: "Goodbye manual counting!"

-## 14. Your Turn (Quick Practice)

-1. List 3 pain points in your own school / community that a database could solve.
-2. Categorize these needs: relational, document, or key‑value?
-3. Write one SQL query you *think* would answer a real question.

 ---

 ## Closing Story